explorer-sreek/cnn_skin_cancer_classification/README.md

 # Project Name
-> Skin Cancer detection using CNN
+> Skin Cancer Classification using CNN

 ## Table of Contents